ecourtial/gmg/README.md

 * Added a blacktheme (the white one is no longer applied).
 * Added a "Has the box" badge when we have the original box (not a re-edition).
 * Fixed the "To do with help" badge that was not displayed in the header of a game details page.
+* Resized the textarea for the comment section when editing a game.

 ### 3.1.0
 * Added a "todo with help" icon in the game list if the game is to be completed with some help.